Flood Advisory issued for Lavaca by NWS - News Break

 Flood Advisory issued for Lavaca by NWS

-Effective: 2021-07-09 09:17:00 CDT Expires: 2021-07-14 00:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-09 12:02:00 CDT Expires: 2021-07-11 08:24:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
+Be especially cautious at night when it is harder to recognize the dangers of flooding.
 Be aware of your surroundings and do not drive on flooded roads.
-Target Area: Lavaca The National Weather Service in Austin/San Antonio has issued a * Small Stream Flood Advisory for East Central DeWitt County in south central Texas Lavaca County in south central Texas * Until 400 PM CDT. * At 1119 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
-This will cause small stream flooding.
-Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Hallettsville, Ezzell, Sublime, Speaks, Vienna, Koerth, Mont, Vsetin, Worthing, Hope, Wied, Breslau and Witting.
-Additional rainfall amounts of 1 to 2 inches are expected over the area.
+Target Area: Lavaca The National Weather Service in Austin/San Antonio has issued a * Flood Advisory for Southeastern Lavaca County in south central Texas * Until 945 PM CDT. * At 645 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Minor flooding is ongoing or expected to begin shortly in the advisory area.
+Up to 2 inches of rain have fallen. * Some locations that will experience flooding include Hope, U.S. Highway 77 and State Highway 111.
+Additional rainfall amounts up to 1 inch are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0